haarrublar/personalWebsite/README.md

-## Deployment with GUNICORN & NGINX in EC2
+## Deployment with GUNICORN & NGINX

    After installing [gunicorn](https://docs.djangoproject.com/en/5.0/howto/deployment/wsgi/gunicorn/) and [nginx](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) and dockerazing the project, the way to build the project might be as follows (use the loaddata command in case you need to populate the database):